rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Changed the filename of the debug editor to FalloutDebug.exe (in the modders pack)
 >Excluded SFX sounds from the search for alternative formats
 >Removed the tweak that adds the city name in the description for empty save slots (added in 4.2.7)
+>Added a fix to update the maximum HP stat of critters on the map when loaded for the first time
 >Added a fix to the poison/radiation-related engine functions when taking control of an NPC
 >Added a fix to AI weapon switching when not having enough AP to make an attack.
 Now AI will try to change attack mode before deciding to switch weapon
 >Added a fix for the carry weight penalty of the Small Frame trait not being applied to bonus Strength points
 >Added a fix for the flags of non-door objects being set/unset when using obj_close/open script functions
 >Added a fix for the 'Leave' event procedure in AddRegionProc function not being triggered when the cursor moves to a non-scripted window
->Added a tweak to update the maximum HP stat of critters when the map is loaded for the first time
 >Added support for ACM files at 44.1 kHz sample rate
 >Added stereo support for SFX and speech ACM files at 44.1 kHz sample rate
 >Added support for panning SFX sounds and reduced the volume for objects located on a different elevation of the map